miwo100/tikki/database/README.md

 __pay attention to change the suffix from .js to .ts__

-Two different types of migrations can be implemented
+Two different types of migrations can be implemented: SQL Script and Typescript migrations.

 #### SQL script migration
 For this tpye of migration you have manually to add two files in the migration/sql folder for the up and down logic.